Beyond High School: A guide to discovering your pathway to success was recently launched by Erin Mills Connects (EMC).

 - Worksheets and exercises at the beginning and the end of the guide to help students clarify their strengths and values, and create action plans to reach their goals.

-Beyond High School is a 70-page interactive PDF.
+Beyond High School is an 80-page interactive PDF.
 It will be accessible in several languages.

 Young people gave early feedback to the guide’s writers in March.
 One, Aman Sahota, co-founder of Ei Amplified, said he loved starting with finding purpose, which led to the discussion of different pathways: “I would definitely send it to friends and family who are exploring post-secondary options.”